Age of consent in Asia: Saudi Arabia

 Any kind of sexual activity outside marriage is illegal in Saudi Arabia.
 In 2019, Saudi Arabia officially banned all marriages under the age of 18 for both men and women.
-The push to ban child marriage was initially opposed by senior clergy, who argued that a woman reaches adulthood at puberty.
-However, the Saudi Shura Council had outlawed marriages under the age of 15, and required court approval for those under 18.
+The Saudi Shura Council had outlawed marriages under the age of 15, and required court approval for those under 18.
 In accordance with the Child Protection Law, the law has a provision that states "Before the conclusion of the marriage contract, it is necessary to ensure that a person marrying under the age of 18 will not be harmed, whether male or female."

 Singapore

 The general age of consent in Singapore is set at 16, regardless of gender and/or sexual orientation.
 However, where there is a relationship of trust, authority or dependency, the age of consent is 18.
 The relationship must not be exploitative of the younger person.

 In addition, Sections 375, 376, 376A, 376AA, 376EA, 376EC, 376EE, 377BL and 377D criminalize sexual activity with individuals below the age of 18 if the relationship is deemed exploitative of the younger person.
 Section 377CA stipulates that the court can determine if such a relationship is exploitative depending on the "circumstances of each case" - including age gap between the accused and the youth, the nature of the relationship, and the degree of control or influence exercised by the accused person over the minor.
 It also stipulates that - unless the accused is married to the younger partner - such relationships will be deemed exploitative until proven otherwise, if: